Diax170/scroll-flake/README.md

 ```

 ## NixOS Module
-The NixOS module is still a work-in-progress, but for now you can use it to easily install the scroll package on your system.
+The NixOS module is still in testing, but you should be able to use it to enable scroll and configure some basic options.

 Firstly, you need to import the scroll-flake module in your NixOS configuration's flake: